Hakimi double saves PSG at Metz to stretch perfect Ligue 1 start

 PSG remain at the top of the Ligue 1 table with 21 points from seven games while Metz dropped to the bottom with just three points after the same number of matches.

-“I'm very happy to have been able to help the team with the goals,” Hakimi told Canal +.
+“I'm very happy to have been able to help the team with the goals,” the Morocco international told Canal +.

 “I'm proud of them and we're going to celebrate.
 Nervousness?
 These things happen.
 Everyone defends his colours, we succeeded in getting the 3 points, we fought and we won.